 - Touch the cell where you want to add the formula.

-- Touch the Formula icon to the left of the text box at the bottom of the screen.
+- Tap Function to the left of the text box at the bottom of the screen.
 If you want to type in the formula manually or the cell already has content in it, skip to step 7.